UNITED STATES

 (unaudited)

-During the six months ended June 30, 2024, the Company continued its work on the Demonstration Plant project.
+During the nine months ended September 30, 2024, the Company continued its work on the Demonstration Plant project.
 This work is planned to continue until the Demonstration Plant’s expected completion of operations in 2025.
 In December 2022, the Demonstration Plant achieved its final engineering design milestone, marking the DoE’s first go/no-go decision point.
 A second go/no-go gating milestone was achieved in December 2023 with the issuance by the DoE of a Project Continuation Notice, allowing for the construction of the Demonstration Plant.
-The completion of each of these milestones were gating events for the DoE’s continued funding, as provided for in the 2021 DoE award.
-With the completion of the second gating event, the Demonstration Plant’s construction has progressed, with completion expected during the second half of 2024.
-Operations to process the sample materials and recover the NdPr and other REEs are expected to follow the completion of the Demonstration Plant’s construction for up to an additional

 2. BASIS OF ACCOUNTING AND PRESENTATION